Shafania/Terraform/Project/Steps.md

 output "bucket_name" {
   value = aws_s3_bucket.example_bucket.bucket
 }

-5. Initialize Terraform
+#5.
+Initialize Terraform
 Initialize your Terraform configuration.
 This will download the AWS provider plugin.

-sh
-Copy code
 terraform init

-6. Validate the Configuration
+#6.
+Validate the Configuration
 Validate your Terraform configuration to ensure there are no syntax errors.

-sh
-Copy code
 terraform validate

 #7.
 Plan the Deployment
 Generate an execution plan to see what actions Terraform will take.

-sh
-Copy code
 terraform plan

 #8.
 Apply the Configuration
 Apply the configuration to create the resources on AWS.

-sh
-Copy code
 terraform apply
 Type yes when prompted to confirm the changes.